pulumi/docs/content/docs/guides/crosswalk/kubernetes/control-plane.md

 ## Storage

-Kubernetes [storage][k8s-storage] centers on providing data persistence for the cluster with shared storage and/or Pods with volumes.
+Kubernetes [storage][k8s-storage] provides data persistence for the cluster with shared storage, and/or volumes for Pods.

 The volume classes are extensive and vary by cloud provider, but typically they include volume types for mechanical drives and SSDs, along with network backed storage such as [NFS][nfs], [iSCSI][iscsi], and [CephFS][ceph-fs].